-CCD has been working for over a decade to transform the Parkway into an animated, pedestrian-friendly cultural campus.
+CCD has been working for almost two decades to transform the Parkway into an animated, pedestrian-friendly cultural campus

 Directional and interpretive signs installed by CCD in 2007 guide pedestrians along the Benjamin Franklin Parkway and provide information about the institutions, public sculpture and the planning and development of the historic boulevard.
 Cloud Gehshan Associates designed the signs for CCD, along with Dommert Phillips, who together worked with Parkway stakeholders and the Association for Public Art (aPA) to determine themes for interpretation, iconography and content.
 The project was funded with support from the William Penn Foundation.